fishinwind/workshop/rst/Classes/class-13.rst

 BEDTools Overview
 =================

-BEDTools will be one of the tools with the largest return on investment.
-For example, to extract out all genes that overlap a CpG island:
+BEDTools will be one of the tools with the best return on investment.
+For example, to extract out **all genes that overlap a CpG island**:

 .. code-block:: bash